kyma-project/lifecycle-manager/docs/creating-test-environment.md

 to apply the module-template

-Create a request for kyma installation of the module in `samples/template-operator` of the kyma-operator with
+Create a request for kyma installation of the module in `samples/template-operator` of the lifecycle-manager with

 ```sh
 sh hack/gen-kyma.sh